Richard Brandt, fellow of the West Africa + Tunisia + Europe Startup Mentoring in 2018-2019

 Please introduce yourself: What is your background?

-I have always been passionate about using STEM (Science, Technology, Engineering, and Math) to solve society’s problems.
+I have always been passionate about using STEM (Science, Technology, Engineering, and Math) to solve social problems.
 I received my BSc in Mathematics from the Kwame Nkrumah University of Science and Technology (KNUST).
 During my national service I volunteered to help improve the math grades of school students in a poor rural community in the outskirts of Accra, Ghana.
 That year, there was a significant improvement in the students’ math grades.

-After KNUST, I attended the Meltwater Entrepreneurial School of Technology (MEST) where I studied software entrepreneurship for two years.
+After KNUST, I attended the Meltwater Entrepreneurial School of Technology (MEST) where I studied software development and entrepreneurship for two years.
 While at MEST, my team won the World Youth Summit Award with an innovative solution that aimed at reducing maternal mortality in developing countries.

 What made you start your own company?
 What’s your motivation behind it?

 The future of the world’s talent resource is Africa, with Africa having the world’s biggest youth population.
-The proliferation of smartphones, high speed internet and the digitization of the economy has resulted in a high demand for software developers, locally in Africa and internationally.
-However, there aren’t enough software developers to meet this demand.
+The proliferation of smartphones, high speed internet and the digitization of the economy has resulted in a high demand for software developers, both locally in Africa and internationally.
+However, there are not enough software developers to meet this demand.
 I started Codetrain to address this problem by offering a professional training in software to Africa’s youth, starting in Ghana.

 How did you learn about enpact’s mentoring program?
 How has it helped you on your journey?